-By Lauren Brown, The Daily Campus
+By Lauren Brown for the Daily Campus

 The Benton hosted an opening reception for its two latest exhibits this past Thursday in the East Gallery.
 The gallery featured “Ancestors of the Passage” by Imna Arroyo and the 51st Annual Studio Art Faculty Exhibition.
 While strolling through the gallery, attendees were treated to live music from student musicians Nathan Giordano, Kevin Duffy and Steven McArdle, light refreshments and a cash bar.